 - Squeezing sensation

-- Increased sensitivity: Regular/light contact with skin may cause extreme pain
+- Increased sensitivity: Extreme pain from regular/light contact with skin

 - Abnormal changes in skin temperature: affected limb may be unusually hot or cold